A Simple Automatic Plant Watering System without Microcontroller

 • 5V Power Source - Any

-Below is the circuit diagram of the Automatic plant watering system, as you can see this circuit diagram was so simple and beginner-friendly.
-If you are not comfortable using components like transistors and resistors you can try check out our alternate project which uses Arduino for Automatic Plan watering system
+Below is the circuit diagram of the Automatic plant watering system.
+As you can see, this circuit diagram was so simple and beginner-friendly.
+If you are not comfortable using components like transistors and resistors, you can try checking out our alternate project, which uses Arduino for an Automatic plant watering system

 Here, the soil moisture sensor is the main component to detect the presence of water in the soil.
-You can visit our Well written article to learn how the soil moisture sensor works.
-You may think that with the addition of a single transistor to switch the motor, our circuit can be completed, but yeh here are still two transistors used.
-It looks simple at the beginning but if you think carefully there is the problem that if the motor is turned on for a very short duration it might trigger the motor more often and there will be a need for proper watering of the plant.
+You can visit our well-written article to learn how the soil moisture sensor works.
+You may think that with the addition of a single transistor to switch the motor, our circuit can be completed, but there are still two transistors used.
+It looks simple at the beginning, but if you think carefully, there is a problem that if the motor is turned on for a very short duration, it might trigger the motor more often, and there will be a need for proper watering of the plant.
+The automatic plant watering system circuit diagram presented below features a beginner's setup for constructing an automatic plant watering system that anyone can use.
+This automatic plant watering system for indoor use utilises discrete transistors instead of a microcontroller, avoiding programming issues as the automatic watering system operates reliably.

-So, to solve this issue we are utilizing the simplest timer circuit known as RC Timer Which can be seen below.
-Depending on the value of the resistor and capacitor we can make the time delay of up to a few seconds.
+So, to solve this issue, we are utilising the simplest timer circuit known as the RC Timer, which can be seen below.
+Depending on the value of the resistor and capacitor, we can make the time delay up to a few seconds.
 As an advantage, we added a potentiometer to make this time delay adjustable.
+The heart of this automatic plant watering system project is the resistor-capacitor timer that determines watering duration.

 Next, you can understand that the Transistor Q1 is used to discharge the capacitor whenever the HIGH signal is received from the Soil Moisture sensor.
-The output from the RC Timer is Connected to the Q2, which here works as an inverter.
-So therefore, I am using Q3 to drive the motor.
+The output from the RC Timer is connected to Q2, which here works as an inverter.
+Therefore, I am using Q3 to drive the motor.

-You may confuse that Q2 itself can drive the motor instead of being an inverter.
-Yeah, of course, it can be used to drive a motor if your sensor provides Low for Dryness.
+You may confuse Q2 itself, which can drive the motor instead of being an inverter.
+Yeah, of course, it can be used to drive a motor if your sensor provides a Low for Dryness.
 But Most of the sensors out there will provide High for Dryness and Low for Wetness.
 You can refer to the table provided below for a brief understanding.

 Components Assembly of the Automatic Plant Watering System:

-To make this simple our preference is to make use of breadboard.
-If you think to make it more stable you can also solder it to a Dotted PCB and keep it in any small enclosure.
+For this self watering system for indoor plants, breadboard construction is recommended for easy troubleshooting and modifications.
+To make this simple, our preference is to make use of a breadboard.
+If you want to make it more stable, you can also solder it to a Dotted PCB and keep it in any small enclosure.
 You can see the assembled image of the components, made in the breadboard below.
-We Increased the length of the Wire given in the water Pump and talking about the pump I appreciate you checking the perfectness of the waterproofing of the motor, if not make a proper seal by yourself using some sort of gum or even hot glue works well.
+We increased the length of the Wire given in the water Pump, and talking about the pump, I appreciate you checking the perfectness of the waterproofing of the motor.
+If not, make a proper seal by yourself using some sort of gum or even hot glue, which works well.

 Assembling the Components of Plant Watering System

-And the main thing we need to discuss here is Power supply.
-This circuit was made in a way to accept 5V DC input.
-There are numerous ways to power this circuit like using DC Power Adapters, Mobile chargers, Power banks, etc. I am using a Micro USB Breakout Module to power up the circuit using a USB Cable Connected with the power bank, which can be seen below.
+And the main thing we need to discuss here is the power supply.
+This circuit was made to accept a 5V DC input.
+There are numerous ways to power this circuit, like using DC Power Adapters, Mobile chargers, Power banks, etc. I am using a Micro USB Breakout Module to power up the circuit using a USB Cable Connected to the power bank, which can be seen below.

-I selected a small indoor plant pot and installed the humidity sensor along with the tube from the water pump, and the water pump itself was placed in the bottle with the big mouth so that the motor could be installed straightaway.
+Before integrating the pump into your automatic plant watering system, verify its waterproofing integrity.
+I have selected a small indoor plant pot and installed the humidity sensor along with the tube from the water pump, and the water pump itself was placed in the bottle with the big mouth so that the motor could be installed straightaway.
 The remaining circuit was placed near the pot and powered by the power bank.
 This Setup can be seen below.

 Automatic Plant Watering Setup